 However, the problem with this layout is that weeds tend to make their way into the gap in between the bricks.
-But it’s not an unsolvable problem.
+But it’s not an unsolvable problem as you can permanently get rid of weeds in a driveway.
 The most tedious way, of course, is to pull them by hand.
 But it is quite effective and the least expensive one.

 You can make it easier on yourself by wetting the area because that loosens the soil.
 You can also use tools like kitchen knives or V-notch weeders that are meant to tackle weeds in narrow spaces.

 Another way to deal with weeders is to use boiling water which is a cheap and natural remedy.
 This kills the seeds and the roots which means you don’t have to worry about them regrowing anytime soon.